prikhi/sysadmintools/docs/source/architecture.rst

 Currently, we use 3 Controllers, 3 Computes, & 3 Storage nodes in a High Availability configuration.
 Neutron is setup to support self-service networks.

+TODO: Explain a little about how openstack works.

 High Availability
 ------------------